EarthAndSpaceResearch/Howard_etal_2026_GRL_code/README.md

-# Howard_etal_2026_GRL_code
+# Howard et al., 2026 code

 <b> “SWOT High-Rate Raster Data Reveals Antarctic Ice Shelf Motion and Change in Response to Ocean and Ice Dynamics” </b>

-Papper citation to add...
+Paper citation to add...

-The paper’s goal was to illustrate the potential applications of SWOT High-Rate raster data over the Antarctic Ice shelves, including validation with ICESat-2 and the application of necessary corrections.
+This paper’s goal was to illustrate the potential applications of SWOT High-Rate raster data over the Antarctic Ice shelves.
+We provide an example of validation with ICESat-2 data, and the application of necessary corrections.

 This repository provides scripts to process data and recreate figures from our GRL paper published in 2026.